yanniangu/CDFS/README.md

-code for Top-k Feature Selection in Sparse Learning via Accelerated Coordinate Descent Method
+code for the paper "Top-k Feature Selection in Sparse Learning via Accelerated Coordinate Descent Method"

+# How to Use
+- run 'semi_demo.m' in Matlab for semi-supervised learning.
+- run 'sup_demo.m' in Matlab for supervised learning.